systemd/mkosi/mkosi.md

 `Ssh=`, `--ssh`

-: If specified, installs and enables `sshd` in the final image and generates a SSH keypair and adds the public key to root's `authorized_keys` in the final image.
-The private key is stored in mkosi's output directory.
-When building with this  option and running the image using `mkosi boot` or `mkosi qemu`, the `mkosi ssh` command can be used to connect to the container/VM via SSH.
+: If specified, installs and enables `sshd` in the final image.
+When building with this option and running the image using `mkosi qemu`, the `mkosi ssh` command can be used to connect to the container/VM via SSH.
+Note that mkosi doesn't provision a public SSH key into the image automatically.
+One way to do this is by setting the `ssh.authorized_keys.root` credential using the `Credential=` option or by copying it in using `ExtraTrees=`.
+To access images booted using `mkosi boot`, use `machinectl`.

-`SshKey=`, `--ssh-key=`

-: If specified, use the given private key when connecting to the guest machine via `mkosi ssh`.
-This requires the public key counterpart to be present in the same location, suffixed with `.pub` (as done by `ssh-keygen`).
-If this option is not present, `mkosi` generates a new key pair automatically.

-`SshAgent=`, `--ssh-agent=`

-: If specified as a path, use the given socket to connect to the ssh agent when building an image and when connecting via `mkosi ssh` instead of hard-coding a key.
-If specified as `true`, `$SSH_AUTH_SOCK` will be parsed instead (hint: use `sudo` with `-E`).
-The keys listed by `ssh-add -L` will be installed as authorized keys in the built image.
-The `ssh` invocation done by `mkosi ssh` will inherit `$SSH_AUTH_SOCK` for authentication purposes.

-`SshPort=`, `--ssh-port=`

-: In the image, sshd will be configured to listen on this port. `mkosi ssh` will connect to this port.

-`SshTimeout=`, `--ssh-timeout=`

-: When used with the `ssh` verb, `mkosi` will attempt to retry the SSH connection up to given timeout (in seconds) in case it fails.
-This option is useful mainly in scripted environments where the `qemu` and `ssh` verbs are used in a quick succession and the virtual device might not get enough time to configure itself.

 `Credentials=`, `--credential=`